yuenu/react-final-marquee/README.md

 - [ ] Vertical marquee
 - [ ] Add test case
-- [ ] It can maintain the same speed regardless of the width.
 - [ ] Stay at the same speed even when you resize the window

 ## Usage